lukelmiller/Operating-Systems/README.md

 # Operating-Systems
-This is a repo for all of my Operating Systems projects.
+This is a repo for my Operating Systems project.
 UARK Operating Systems Fall 2020 CSCE 3613.